ohlerlab/liam_challenge_reproducibility/README.md

 vertical (derives a joint low-dimensional embedding informed by both modalities) and horizontal (batch) integration of paired multimodal scRNA-seq and scATAC-seq data, and scRNA-seq and ADT data (CITE-seq; Liam_ADT).

-This repository freezes the code that was used to participate in the NeurIPS 2021 - Multimodal Single-Cell Data Integration challenge (release/tag v0.0.0), and a version of liam I used for experiments presented in the liam manuscript [[1]](#1), in which I scaled the adversarial loss (release/tag v0.0.1).
+This repository freezes the code that was used to participate in the NeurIPS 2021 - Multimodal Single-Cell Data Integration challenge (release/tag v0.0.0) and a version of liam I used for experiments presented in the liam manuscript [[1]](#1), in which I scaled the adversarial loss (release/tag v0.0.1).

-If you are using liam in its current form please cite [[1]](#1).
+If you are using liam in its current form, please cite [[1]](#1).

 # Installation
 You can install liam with [anaconda](https://www.anaconda.com/) following the listed steps: